kanisterio/kanister/design/replace-CLI-with-SDK.md

 # Motivation

-Kanister uses a Kubernetes custom controller makes use of Kopia as a primary backup and restore tool.
+Kanister uses a Kubernetes custom controller that makes use of Kopia as a primary backup and restore tool.
 The detailed design of the customer controller can be found [here](https://github.com/kanisterio/kanister/blob/master/design/kanister-kopia-integration.md)

 The custom controller called as repository server controller currently uses Kopia CLI to perform the Kopia operations.
 All the